SolomonBaarda/fractal-geometry-renderer/README.md

 TODO

 ## Background Information
-Ray marching - variation of ray tracing which uses a distance function to calculate how far the ray is from colliding with an object <br>
+Ray marching - variation of ray tracing which uses a distance function to calculate how far the ray is from colliding with an object.
+This is used when the surface estimation function is not easy to solve or does not ecist <br>
 Distance function - returns an estimate of the distance to the nearest object.
 This doesn't have to be the exact distance, but it must not be larger than the actual distance. <br>
 Signed distance function - a distance function which can be both positive and negative.
 This means it can be used to determine if the point is inside or outside of the object. <br>